- Common uses

 - vomiting blood or material that looks like coffee grounds or red or tarry black stools

-- severe headache, vision problems, drowsiness, extreme tiredness, or weakness on one side of your body
+- severe headache, vomiting, confusion, vision problems, drowsiness, extreme tiredness, or weakness on one side of your body

 - forgetfulness, confusion, drowsiness, dizziness, difficulty sleeping, difficulty speaking, hallucinations, or changes in mood or behavior